mykeels/nigerian-laws/1971/international-convention-on-the-establishment-of-an-international-fund-for-compensation-for-oil-pollution-damage-1971-as-amended-ratification-act-2006.md

 Article 36

-TheSecretary-General of the Organization shall convene the first session of the Assembly.
+The Secretary-General of the Organization shall convene the first session of the Assembly.
 This session shall take place as soon as possible after entry into force of this Convention and, in any case, not more than thirty days after such entry into force.

 Article36